19hours/sg-statutes/Acts/Charities Act.md

 (a) may require action to be taken whether or not it would otherwise be within the powers exercisable by the person or persons concerned in relation to the property; but

-(b) may not require any action to be taken which is prohibited by any written law or expressly prohibited by the trusts of the charity.
+(b) may not require any action to be taken which is prohibited by any written law or expressly prohibited by the governing instruments of the charity.

 [34/2010 wef 01/03/2011]